EvanBurchard/wish/README.md

 ## Contributing
 Pull requests and comments are welcome.

 Note: There is a bit of extra complexity that comes with having wish test itself.
 The wish(wish(something) == something) meta assertions do not yet have fantastic errors along with their failures.
 To keep things simple and avoid a more complex code parsing system, this is not a priority.

 ## Roadmap
+- Don't swallow original stack trace
+- Support for assertions in browsers.
-- Support for client-side assertions.
+- Support for node command line
-- In order to provide more detailed error messages, esprima should be used to split out the expression into an AST.

 ## Considerations and Limitations
 Although tests will still pass/fail appropriately, in order to see good error messages, wish statements should be on one line.
 Arguably, you shouldn't have assertions that take up multiple lines anyways.

 There are a lot of fancy tests that other assertion libraries perform.
 All assertions inside of wish are just code, so if you want to test existence, if something will throw an error, or some other higher level idea, you will have to use one of those libraries, or write the functions to check for those yourself.

+In particular, you might miss assert.deepEqual for its ability to check objects and arrays.
+You can import a standalone library easily with npm install deep-equal and require it with deepEqual = require('deep-equal');
+Then use it in assertions like this: wish(deepEqual(arrayOrObjectOne, arrayOrObjectTwo));

 ## Thanks

 I hope you get some value out of wish.
 If you want to get in touch outside of github, you can email me at myfirstname.mylastname+wish@gmail.com.